Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of the Quantum Depletion Density

 Furthermore, we consider the normal quantum depletion density.
 We perturb the Hamiltonians in the Schwinger-Keldysh action by $H_{+}\to H_{+}-\bm{v}\cdot\bm{j}_{+}$ and $H_{-}\to H_{-}+\bm{v}\cdot\bm{j}_{-}$.
 The normal fluid density is determined from $\tilde{Q}_{ab} = \frac{-1}{2V}\frac{\partial^2 F}{\partial v_a \partial v_a}|_{v=0}=mn_{nD}\delta_{ab}$.
 Here $F$ is a functional in the presence of the source term.
 The normal fluid density tensor is equivalent to the second term in Eq. (\ref{eq:total_of_Q}), i.e.,

 where the diagonal term is the normal fluid density.
 Using the explicit form of $G$, we obtain

 The above expression vanishes after intergration over $\omega$ from $-\infty$ to $\infty$ since the residues of all poles of the integrand in the upper-half complex plane of $\omega$ vanish.
-Thus, we can see the superfluid quantum depletion is just equal to the total quantum depletion and the normal fluid density is always zero, i.e., all the bosons in the quantum depletion part contribute to the superfluid transport.
+Thus, we can see the superfluid quantum depletion is just equal to the total quantum depletion and the normal fluid density is always zero, i.e., all the bosons belonging to the quantum depletion contribute to the superfluid transport.